python/devguide/getting-started/setup-building.rst

 respectively.

-You can also do each configuration and build step separately; the command above is just a convenience wrapper around the following commands:
+You can also do each configuration and build step separately; the command above is a convenience wrapper around the following commands:

 .. code-block:: shell